src-d/go-git/README.md

 ...
 ```

-Bare and non-bare local repositories are also supported as remotes using the
+Bare and non-bare local repositories are also supported using the `dir://`
-`dir://` scheme and the path of their `.git` directory:
+scheme and the path of the desired `.git` directory.
+To be able to use a git
+repository as a `dir://` remote, you must first prepare it by running `git gc`
+on it.

+When using this kind of remote, git objects are not cached in memory and all
+operations require a read from the packfile on disk, this is much slower than
+having all the repository contents in memory, but uses very little memory.

 ```go
 // pushd /tmp ; git clone https://github.com/src-d/go-git ; popd